 Its worth remembering that Qvevri wines and natural wines make up a smaller part of overall production.
 These days, modern methods are also used extensively.
 But visitors to Georgia have better access to locally produced, small-batch wines.
 And in the case of natural wines, visitors can taste delicious, delicate and unique wines that are not suitable for shipping to other countries.

-Returning to wine-making roots, producers began using the Qvevri to ferment grapes.
+Returning to wine-making roots, producers began using clay vessels (qveveri) to ferment grapes – making sure that the grapes have skin contact with the liquid.
 This ancient way of fermenting was largely ignored during the years of mass-production for the Russian market.
 But now, it’s one of the things that makes Georgian wine so special.

 Natural winemaking and qvevri wines are not the same.
 But there are many principles shared between the two processes.